Tiffany910/Linear-and-Multiple-Recursion/README.md

 # Linear and Multiple Recursion
- The use of linear and multiple recursion
+ The use of linear and multiple recursion to do tetranacci